Usage data dashboard and overage calculations

 View the scheduling of each site:

-Hover over a necessary site line and select View Scheduling to get to the Site Scheduling page.
+Hover over a necessary site line and select View Scheduling to get to the Site Scheduling tab in Scheduling.

 Adjust your schedule to match your entitlement.
 See Schedule your site runs in Site Scheduling.